maninc/trinitylake/docs/catalog/iceberg-rest.md

 TrinityLake provides the ability to build an Iceberg REST Catalog (IRC) server following the [IRC open catalog standard](https://editor-next.swagger.io/?url=https://raw.githubusercontent.com/apache/iceberg/main/open-api/rest-catalog-open-api.yaml).

-## Accessing Lakehouse Versions
+## Using System Namespace

-The TrinityLake-backed IRC offers the same lakehouse version access support using multi-level namespace.
+The TrinityLake-backed IRC offers the same system namespace support to perform operations like create lakehouse and list distributed transactions.
-See [Accessing Lakehouse Versions in Iceberg Catalog](./iceberg.md#accessing-lakehouse-versions) for more details.
+See [Using System Namespace in Iceberg Catalog](./iceberg.md#using-system-namespace) for more details.

 ## Using Distributed Transaction